 (On-board diagnostics – a standard that specifies the type of diagnostic connector and its pinout, the electrical signaling protocols available, and the messaging format) that, being open for all, allows owners to develop or use customized plug-in devices that can compromise the car’s security.

-As we’ve seen, the Mobility SOC is a new creature that is facing novel challenges that are radically different than the traditional enterprise SOC.
+As we’ve seen, the Vehicle SOC is a new creature that is facing novel challenges that are radically different than the traditional enterprise SOC.
 Therefore, it requires a set of capabilities to allow it to handle these new tasks:

 1. Ingest various feeds